ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/5-view-model-setup.md

 }
 ```

+{{% notice Info %}}
+You might have noticed that success and failure messages are logged with different APIs.
+For more information on log level guidelines, please refer to [this doc](https://source.android.com/docs/core/tests/debug/understanding-logging#log-level-guidelines).
+{{% /notice %}}

 2. Bind `MainViewModel` to `MainActivity` by inserting the following line into `MainActivity.kt`, above the `onCreate` method.
 Don't forget to import `viewModels` [extension function](https://kotlinlang.org/docs/extensions.html#extension-functions) via `import androidx.activity.viewModels`.

 ```kotlin